 ¼ cup butter (cold)

 Batter step 1.
-Beat 2 egg whites to stiff, but soft, peaks - set aside for a moment until the step when you incorporate this into the creamed batter.
+Beat 2 egg whites to soft, peaks - set aside for a moment until the step when you incorporate this into the creamed batter.

 Batter step 2.